ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 \[ TBD: Technically the dataformat is slightly different. feedback-dataformat says the x509_chain will always contain a full chain.
-But when it is recieved by an auditor, it may omit the chain, as described three paragraphs below. \]
+But when it is received by an auditor, it may omit the chain, as described three paragraphs below. \]

 HTTPS servers SHOULD share all sct\_feedback objects they see that